Eastern Michigan University

 The Department of Veteran Affairs groups eligible parties into certain chapters.
 To determine which chapter you belong to, visit http://www.gibill.va.gov/resources/benefits_resources/benefit_comparison_tools.html Knowing your chapter will increase our ability to answer your questions and concerns in the shortest time possible.

-The Ann Arbor HealthcareSystem - Veterans Integration to Academic Leadership (V.I.T.A.L.) - Brittany Powers;is on-campus Wednesdays 1:00pm – 3:00pm to meet with any Veteran, family member, friend, faculty, or staff interested in finding out more about what the VHA has to offer, eligibility & enrollment, information on health care benefits, assistance with navigating VA healthcare, mental health care options, assistance with Myhealthevet and ebenefits registration.
+The Ann Arbor HealthcareSystem - Veterans Integration to Academic Leadership (V.I.T.A.L.) - The EMU MVRCs partnership with the Ann Arbor Healthcare System provides information to the Veteran, family members, friends, faculty, and any other staff requiring information about what the VHA has to offer, eligibility & enrollment, information on health care benefits, assistance with navigating VA healthcare, mental health care options, assistance with Myhealthevet and ebenefits registration.

 The Vocational Rehabilitation and Employment Services - Reginald Rogers; assist disabled; non-disabled veterans and their dependents/ spouses achieve successful readjustment into their lives while pursuing their educational goal which would enable the individuals to transition into civilian workforce through addressing issues that may prevent / hinder them from achieving otherwise.